 Another example - Warren Buffet decided not to invest in technology companies back during the dot-com boom.
 Did he miss out on opportunities?
 He sure did.
 But he is still considered to be one of the greatest investors of our time.

 I have taken the time to put together my objectives and thoughts on what makes a good trader.
 I want to share these thoughts with you so that you can understand why trading is about the longer term goal of being consistently profitable and not burning out.

-Important Note: You will need to be logged in to view the ebook, so make sure you get your free JKonFX membership if you haven't got one already.
+Important Note: You will need to be a JKonFX PRO member to view the ebook, so make sure you get your JKonFX membership if you haven't got one already.

 Best of luck with your trades and feel free to reach out to me if you have any feedback or questions.